RTEMS/rtems-docs/user/rsb/configuration.rst

 The protocol option lets you set a specific protocol.
-The ``git://`` prefix used by the RSB to select a git repository can be removed using *none* or replaced with one of the standard git protcols.
+The ``git://`` prefix used by the RSB to select a git repository can be removed using *none* or replaced with one of the standard git protocols.

 CVS
 ~~~